masgari/nake/README.md

 Nake is a build system writen entirely in javascript and focused in provide a complete build system for node.js projects.

+###Features:

+* Nakefiles are standard JavaScript syntax or [CoffeScript](http://coffeescript.org/).
+* Task with prerequisites
+* Namespaces
+* Asynchronous task execution
+* A built-in library with common tasks (Work in progress)
+* Include tasks from other modules

 ##Installing:

 ###Prerequisites: